-- (1) The Concessioner will be responsible for all Maintenance and Repairs to all assigned Concession Facilities and Personal Property.
-The Concessioner will correct any Deficiencies and complete this work promptly to achieve the primary goals described in the most current Concession Management Guidelines relative to all services required under the Contract. - (2) The Concessioner must maintain and Repair Concession Facilities and areas assigned to the Concessioner, except as noted under "Service Responsibilities." - (3) The Concessioner must correct Deficiencies noted on Periodic Concession Evaluations or other inspection reports by the date(s) specified.
-Failure to make correction(s) within the date(s) specified may result in downgrading the preliminary rating and may result in an unsatisfactory rating. - (4) Written notification and Service approval is required for projects that change the nature or appearance of any facility or the value of the facility. - (5) Plans and specifications for all construction and landscaping development on assigned areas or improvements must be approved in writing by the Service before any work begins. - (6) During work and upon completion, a licensed independent inspector must inspect all new construction or significant project work.
+- (1) The Concessioner will be responsible for all Maintenance and repairs to all assigned Concession Facilities and Personal Property.
+The Concessioner will correct any Deficiencies and complete this work promptly to achieve the primary goals described in the most current Concession Management Guidelines relative to all services required under the Contract. - (2) The Concessioner must maintain and repair concession facilities and areas assigned to the Concessioner, except as noted under "Service Responsibilities," including maintaining the land assignment at the Lower Saddle. - (3) The Concessioner must correct deficiencies noted on Periodic Concession Evaluations or other inspection reports by the date(s) specified.
+Failure to make correction(s) within the date(s) specified may result in downgrading the preliminary rating and may result in an unsatisfactory rating. - (4) Written notification and Service approval is required for projects that change the nature or appearance of any facility, or the value of the facility. - (5) Plans and specifications for all construction and landscaping development on assigned areas or improvements must be approved in writing by the Service before any work begins. - (6) During work and upon completion, all new construction or significant project work must be inspected by a licensed independent inspector.
 The inspections must be included in the project funding.
 An inspection report verifying code compliance must be submitted to the Service prior to using or occupying the improvement.
-Computer generated "as built" drawings and a project completion report, including total project costs, must be supplied to the Service within 45 days of completion of work on the project. - (7) In all Maintenance activities, the Concessioner must be aware of impacts to the natural soundscape and make every effort to minimize noise producing activities, including the use of non-motorized (where feasible) or properly muffled or baffled equipment.
+Computer generated "as built" drawings and a project completion report, including total project costs, must be supplied to the Service within 45 days of completion of work on the project. - (7) In all maintenance activities the Concessioner must be aware of impacts to the natural soundscape and make every effort to minimize noise producing activities, including the use of non-motorized (where feasible) or properly muffled or baffled equipment